-Hit play, below, to hear an unhurried interview with author, podcaster and neuroscientist Sam Harris.
+Hit play, above, to hear an unhurried interview with author, podcaster and neuroscientist Sam Harris.
 Few have denounced President Trump at greater length, or on more certain terms than Sam.
 He is equally denunciatory about political correctness – which, he believes, threatens free speech – and anyone he deems soft on Islamic terrorism.
 All this triggers gales of outrage on the left and the right alike – making Sam, in his way, a unifying figure.
 I should note his fans also span the spectrum.

 This is the sixth episode of my podcast series (co-hosted by Tom Merritt), which launched here on Boing Boing last month.
 The series goes deep into the science, tech, and sociological issues explored in my novel After On – but no familiarity with the novel is necessary to listen to it.

 In our interview, Sam and I have a deep discussion about nihilistic terrorism – a major preoccupation of his, and of my novel.
 We also spend about an hour discussing the journey that shaped his unusual worldview.